mattwydra/projects/README.md

 This repository houses a series of small, interactive web-based games created for the purpose of learning HTML, CSS, and JavaScript.
 It's pretty informal, so some of the features might follow that aesthetic.
 I plan to create a more professional repository that will be linked on my resume, but this is the more casual and fun implementation, including some information about who I am and what I enjoy doing in my free time!

+## How to play:
+Click on (this link)[https://mattwydra.github.io/projects/] and select the game you would like to try out!
+Detailed feature-lists for each game is detailed below.

 ### Note
 This repository is a work in progress.
 Some features may not work as intended, and bugs are to be expected.
 Feedback is always welcome!